 Is Aniridia associated with other health problems?

 Aniridia may occur as an isolated finding or as part of a syndrome (i.e., a group of signs which occur consistently together).
 Miller syndrome is aniridia associated with a kidney tumor called a Wilms tumor (nephroblastoma).
 WAGR syndrome stands for Wilms tumor, Aniridia, Genitourinary abnormalities and mental Retardation.
 Gillespie syndrome is a combination of aniridia, mental retardation, and balance problems (ataxia).
 Patients with aniridia should strongly consider undergoing genetic testing and examination of family members.
 Sporadic cases of aniridia are much more likely to be associated with the development of Wilms tumor because there is more frequently a deletion of the PAX6 gene — unlike familial aniridia in which the gene is mutated but not deleted.
 Children found to have deletions of the PAX6 gene should have regular ultrasounds of their kidneys to screen for Wilms tumor.
+In addition, several systemic abnormalities have been associated with aniridia such as diabetes, metabolic disorders, obesity, autistic spectrum disorders, and neurologic problems, so a complete evaluation is warranted.

 What treatment is available for Aniridia?

 Children with aniridia need regular eye exams to assess vision and screen for glasses, glaucoma, and cataract.
 If glaucoma develops, treatment is typically with eye drops but may require surgery.
 If vision is reduced by a cataract, removal of the lens with or without an intraocular lens implant may be indicated.
 Lubrication of the eye surface with artificial tears and ointments can help with the associated corneal problems.
 Limbal stem cell transplants may improve corneal scarring.
 A recent development is a black, artificial iris-lens implant that is sometimes placed after cataract removal.
+Gene therapy clinical research is actively pursuing treatment options.

 What type of glasses should a child with Aniridia wear?